NETWAYS/foreman-training/installation/04_installation.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add DNS configuration to Foreman

 * Objective:
- * Verify the domain 'localdomain' was created and associate Smart proxy
+ * Verify the domain 'localdomain' was created and associate Smart Proxy
 * Steps:
- * Login to Foreman
+ * Log in to Foreman
  * Navigate to 'Infrastructure > Domains'
  * Verify the domain 'localdomain' was created and associate Smart Proxy 'foreman.localdomain'